Christine Binswanger is Senior Partner at Herzog & de Meuron based in Basel, Switzerland.

 She was a member of the Board of Holcim Ltd (2008-13).

-Christine Binswanger will be a keynote speaker at the 6th International LafargeHolcim Forum for Sustainable Construction to be held in Cairo, Egypt in April 2019.
+Christine Binswanger was a keynote speaker at the 6th International LafargeHolcim Forum for Sustainable Construction held in Cairo, Egypt in April 2019.